mengteck-liew/Assignment1/README.md

 She is a solist singer who is talented.
 She is able sing, dance and is a billigual who speaks both english and korean.
 The website will showcase what she has done in her career as a singer.
 Her profile, songs and social media links.

-Wireframe : https://xd.adobe.com/view/7c0cabe5-3c4e-493c-a1d0-e06aefb296ec-295f/
+The webpage is design in which everything is accessible to every type of device Wireframe : https://xd.adobe.com/view/7c0cabe5-3c4e-493c-a1d0-e06aefb296ec-295f/

 ## Features